dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

     logic ("i only know for sure the set of things that is impossible"), a combination of both, or convolution of epistemic structures.
+    - also: spectral evaluation and statistical dissolution of epistemic uncertainty (spectral methods)
+      - related to spectral graph theory. however vague they may seem, the epistemic structures of knowledge may be compared alongside that of known dictionary of common epistemic structure meta/types
+      - rather than being having some truly novel structure, all epistemic structures for new or unrecognized phenomena are much more likely to resemble -- partially or completely -- the nature of some known epistemic type or metatype that already exists.
+        - because of this, methods from spectral graph theory can be used to direct investment of energy towards resolving uncertainty with regard to information and knowledge.
+          - that is, spectral epistemic resolution doesn't solve any problems for you or make anything certain, but instead rapidly carves away at the stochastic space of the unknown.
+    - epistemological development in science is primarily additive,
+      - whereas the statement of a novel hypothesis is meant to test some subtractive epistemological space that can be dissolved away with clarity to reveal some new insight which can be additively positioned on top of existing knowledge.
+        - that is, the assertion in a novel hypothesis is something that is not necessarily known to be true or untrue and is instead something which is assumed to be provable.

     - how to methodologically combine both additive/subtractive epistemological structures, along with epistemic convolution, to congeal information using statistical methods (i.e. analysis of